 Bio

-Will Kimball is Professor of Trombone at Brigham Young University.
-He has been a guest soloist or clinician at more than two dozen of the most prestigious universities and conservatories, including Juilliard, Cincinnati Conservatory, Queensland Conservatory (Australia), University of Michigan, Yale, Indiana University, University of North Texas, San Francisco Conservatory, Arizona State University, Boston University, and University of Iowa.
+Will Kimball is Professor of Trombone and Brass Division Coordinator at Brigham Young University.
+He has been a guest performer or clinician at more than two dozen of the most prestigious universities and conservatories, including Juilliard, Cincinnati Conservatory, San Francisco Conservatory, Indiana University, Queensland Conservatory (Australia), University of Stavanger (Norway), Liszt Academy (Budapest, Hungary), Philippos Nakas Conservatory (Athens, Greece), University of Michigan, Yale, University of North Texas, Arizona State University, Boston University, and University of Iowa.
 His solo album, “Collage,” which features both trombone standards and noteworthy premieres, is produced by Tantara Records.
-In addition, his research on alto trombone and breathing for musicians has led to a number of clinics and scholarly articles.
+In addition, his research on alto trombone, trombone history, and breathing for musicians has led to a number of scholarly articles in Historic Brass Today, Instrumentalist, and International Trombone Journal.

-In the orchestral field, Kimball is principal trombonist with Ballet West Orchestra and has won additional principal trombone positions with the Cedar Rapids Symphony Orchestra (now Orchestra Iowa) and Arkansas Symphony Orchestra.
-Other orchestras he has performed with include the Utah Symphony (more than 200 performances), Phoenix Symphony, Utah Chamber Artists, Shreveport Symphony, Utah Festival Opera (4 seasons), Orchestra at Temple Square, and New England Philharmonic.
+In the orchestral field, Kimball was principal trombonist with Ballet West Orchestra for 12 seasons and won additional principal trombone positions with the Cedar Rapids Symphony Orchestra (now Orchestra Iowa) and Arkansas Symphony Orchestra.
+Other orchestras he has performed with include the Utah Symphony (more than 275 concerts), Phoenix Symphony, Utah Chamber Artists, Shreveport Symphony, Utah Festival Opera (4 seasons), Orchestra at Temple Square, and New England Philharmonic.
 He performed several works with the Utah Symphony trombone section for their clinic at the International Trombone Festival in 2008.

 His jazz experience includes performances at jazz festivals in France, Norway, Sweden, Finland, and the United States; membership in Pittsburgh’s Balcony Big Band, performance on the jazz and pop portions of the nationally-released motion picture, “The Sandlot,” and two albums with the traditional jazz group, the New Hot 5.
-His students have won positions with Airmen of Note, University of North Texas One O’Clock Band (lead trombone), and the Juilliard Master’s in Jazz Studies program.
+His students have won positions with Airmen of Note and University of North Texas One O’Clock Band (lead trombone), in addition to attending graduate programs in jazz studies at Juilliard, University of North Texas, New England Conservatory, and Louisiana State University.

 Kimball’s students have been accepted at many of the nation’s most prestigious institutions, including Juilliard, Curtis, New England Conservatory, Indiana University, Yale University, San Francisco Conservatory, University of Michigan, University of North Texas, Temple University, UCLA, and Arizona State University.
-His students have also been winners or finalists at numerous international competitions, including the International Trombone Association Van Haney Competition, Eastern Trombone Workshop Solo Competition, National Association of Negro Musicians Concerto Competition, Leonard Falcone Euphonium Competition, MTNA Solo Competition, and MTNA Chamber Music Competition.
+His students have also been winners or finalists at numerous international competitions, including the International Trombone Association Van Haney Competition, Eastern Trombone Workshop Solo Competition, National Association of Negro Musicians Concerto Competition, Leonard Falcone Euphonium Competition, MTNA Solo Competition, MTNA Chamber Music Competition, and Southwest Trombone Conference Solo Competition.

 Kimball received his Bachelor’s degree, summa cum laude, from Brigham Young University, where he studied with Daniel Bachelder.
 He also studied with Larry Zalkind of the Utah Symphony (now professor at Eastman School of Music).
 He obtained his Master’s degree at Duquesne University in Pittsburgh, where he studied trombone with Murray Crewe and euphonium with Brian Bowman.
 He subsequently began work toward his doctorate at Boston University, where he studied with Scott Hartman, and completed his DMA at Arizona State University, where he studied with Gail Wilson.